trentwoodbury/Customer-Journey-LDA-Modeling/README.md

 ## Overview
 <a href ='http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf'> Latent Dirichlet Allocation </a> (LDA) is a statistical model that extracts various topics from documents.
 It is usually used to cluster words by theme but I used it to cluster customer journeys for <a href='https://www.clickfox.com/'> Clickfox </a>.
 I found this problem incredibly interesting because it extends Natural Language Processing algorithms to non-natural language data.
 The goal of this project was to develop insights from modeling these customer journies with LDA.

+## The Data
+The data used for this was 480,000 rows by 11,000 columns of customer journey events.

 ## Status
 Current status of this project is open.
-This means that there will inevitably be bugs and issues in this code.
-Furthermore, this readme is still under construction.
+This means that this README is still under construction and is subject to change.

 ## Process
 <img src='images/optimal.png' height="300", width="375"><br>